 Bluto was probably drunk.
 And was holding a GPA of 0.0.
 He's also privately called out on this (see page quote).
 It may have been a plea from the writers, 'The character is a moron.
 Don't judge us by him.'

-The first The X-Files movie starts off 35,000 years ago in North Texas, and depicts a pair of Neanderthals running through the snow.
+The X-Files: Fight the Future starts off 35,000 years ago in North Texas, and depicts a pair of Neanderthals running through the snow.
 1) Neanderthals never lived in North America.
 2) There's no evidence that humans had even reached that part of America by 33,000 BC.
 This is technically Prehistory, but let's not split hairs.

 On the second one, there is some evidence, though American archaeologists are for various reasons not so willing to admit it, but obviously not Neanderthals.